17 Steps In Opening A New Business Location

 15. Install The Necessary Amenities in Your New Office

-Make sure amenities like water, internet and air conditioners are available in your new office before actually moving your employees to the new base.
+Make sure amenities like water, internet and air conditioners are available in your new office.
+Ensure they are available before moving your employees to the new base.

 16. Plan Interior Design at Your New Location